Apartment Premises Liability

 Fortunately‚ under California state law‚ deadbeat landlords and building owners can be held liable for injuries suffered on their property.
 If you‚ or a loved one‚ have recently suffered a broken bone or any other type of injury in your building‚ then it may be time to speak with a committed San Diego premises liability attorney.

-For years‚ the Jurewitz Law Group has successfully dealt with negligent property owners who put their tenants at risk.
-As our track record shows‚ we are relentless in our pursuit against these careless operators.
+For years‚ the Jurewitz Law Group Injury & Accident Lawyers has successfully dealt with negligent property owners who put their tenants at risk.
+As our track record shows‚ we are relentless in our pursuit of these careless operators.

 Depending on the types of injuries you have suffered and how much your building owner’s negligence contributed to your injuries‚ you could be eligible for damages.
 Damages refer to the total expenses and losses an injured victim suffers after an accident.
 They fall under two subcategories: economic and non-economic.
 They may include the following: